 Salesforce Admins will be able to deliver a strategic implementation that combines your HLD, with your business needs, Salesforce best practices and information systems, ensuring success for your business.

 With all the resources available in the big wide world of Salesforce, you should be able to reach a solution that streamlines your business operations and improves your bottom line.
 If your implementation goes South, it’s hard to blame Salesforce.
 Makes sure you have the right talent onboard for smooth implementation.

 The true value of Salesforce lies in its reports.
 But to get reports you have to have data, and data comes from the use of Salesforce.
-What this means is that your staff must use Salesforce to the fullest to get the highest ROI, and this is why user adoption is so important.
+What this means is that your Salesforce users must take advantage of the full potential of the platform to get the highest ROI, and this is why user adoption is so important.

 Training your staff to use the platform should be a top priority.
 There are a lot of free and paid online Salesforce training materials available from Salesforce.
 And a quick google search for Salesforce training will connect you to numerous companies and specialists who will train your staff how to use the CRM.